Department Spiritual Care Staff

 Rev. Joseph M. Smythe

 Joseph M Smythe began at Upstate as a volunteer Chaplain in October 2007 and was subsequently hired as a weekend Chaplain in March 2009.
 He became Board Certified Chaplain in the Association for Professional Chaplains in 2009.
 A jovial person, he can be heard laughing on the halls with staff, visitors and patients especially on Saturday when he works.
 On Tuesdays he sings with the hospital choir.
 Joseph hails from Jamaica and appreciates the friends who continue to support his ministry.
 Joseph is one of the two chaplains with a Church of God Anderson background at Upstate.
-Joseph is married to Claudette who is working towards her doctorate at Syracuse University.
+Joseph is married to Claudette who earned her doctorate at Syracuse University.

-The Rev. Dr. Severine Yagaza
+Rev. Dr. Severine Yagaza

 Fr.
 Severine Yagaza is an ordained Roman Catholic priest.
 He serves Upstate as an on-call priest Chaplain.
 He is a native of Tanzania.
 He completed four units of Clinical Pastoral Education at Upstate.
 He holds an Ed.D. from Binghamton University.
 He serves as Parochial Vicar at St. Matthew's Parish in East Syracuse as well as Priest Chaplain at St. Joseph's Hospital in Syracuse.
 His wonderful smile lights up a room!